-Every single function can return one of the pre-defined error-codes (e.g. "symbol not found").
-For use with automation clients (e.g. VBScript etc.) the last error id can also be retrieved by calling GetErrorId().
-Additionally, a string in english language describing the error can be retrieved by calling GetErrorText().
+Every single function can return one of the pre-defined error-codes (e.g., "symbol not found").
+For use with automation clients (e.g., VBScript etc.) the last error id can also be retrieved by calling GetErrorId().
+Additionally a string describing the error can be retrieved by calling GetErrorText().
+At the moment this string is in the english language.
+Future versions may return locale-dependent information.

 This minimum diagnostics interface will allow the developer/user to find the source for most errors and fix the problem.
-See table 1 on page 9 for some of the more common error codes and the descriptive text for these.
+See table 1 on page 8 for some of the more common error codes and the descriptive text for these.

-3.2 R as an Invisible Computational Backend
+4.2 R as an invisible computational backend

-One of the advantages of COM is, that it allows interface-based programming.
+One of the advantages of COM is that it allows interface-based programming.
 The COM client-applications don't directly "program" against a library or something similar, but they use a COM interface.
 This interface defines a set of functions (and properties) every single implementation of the interface must provide.